 A DVD of the event will be available for purchase for $15.00 by contacting the Wood County Historical Society at (419) 352-0967 by Friday, September 1.

 Event details and past honorees can be found at www.woodcountyhistory.org.

 The Monclova Community Center, 8115 Monclova Rd., Monclova, will host a variety of events throughout 2017.

-Holiday events are planned for Wednesday, October 25, “Halloween Back” and Wednesday, December 13, “Christmas Celebration.”
+Holiday events planned include: Wednesday, October 25, “Halloween Back” and Wednesday, December 13, “Christmas Celebration.”